 Medicare more than likely will not cover medically necessary emergency care on a cruise boat.
 The following two examples are the exceptions:

-If You’re a Senior and like to Travel What Should You Do?
+If You’re a Senior Who Likes to Travel, What Are Your Options?